svampkorg/moody.nvim/README.md

         disabled_filetypes = { "TelescopePrompt" },
         -- you can turn on or off bold characters for the line numbers bold_nr = true,
+        -- you can turn on and off a feature which shows a little icon and -- registry number at the end of the CursorLine, for when you are -- recording a macro!
+        recording = {
+            enabled = true,
+            icon = "󰑋",
+        },
     },
   }
 ```